neopragma/sequel-sandbox/README.md

 ```

 Now ```atom``` should be referenced in ```/usr/bin.atom```.
 If you run ```atom``` from the project root directory, it will open the directory as a "project".

-## about migrations

-The sequel migrations extension works mostly like ActiveRecord, but not exactly.
-A key difference is the naming convention for migration files.
-Prepend a simple integer version number rather than a timestamp.
-An ActiveRecord-style timestamp looks like an integer, so it would probably work too, but I haven't tried it.

 ## license